 Colors represented by unequal amounts of red, green and blue are, well, colors.
 They aren’t neutral shades of gray.
 To understand what the measurements mean, you first have to understand that each color, as measured in Elements, has an opposite.

 For example, blue and yellow are opposites and are inverse to each other.
 At Point 2 above, Blue measures 79.
 As its inverse, Yellow would be 176 (or 255-79).
 So the lower Blue is, the higher Yellow is.
 And the lower Yellow is, the higher Blue is.
-This works for these 3 color pairs:
+These 3 color pairs have the same inverse relationship:

 Now that this makes sense (it does make sense, right?), we can make another observation about the numbers in the screen shot above.
 Blue is much lower at Points 2 and 3 than at 1.
 So yellow is much higher.
 And given that Red is the largest number at each of these points, when we combine the Red with the larger than normal amount of Yellow, we get Orange.
 Which is exactly what our eyes see.